-The executive of the $\mathsf{REXYGEN}$ system is configured, your project should look like this:
+The executive of the REXYGEN system is configured, your project should look like this:

-7.3.2 Modifications in the task
+5.3.2 Modifications in the task

-In the task double-click the input flag and set GotoTag = UNP__DI1_1.
-Note the UNP prefix and two underscore characters.
-The first physical switch (SW1) is connected to first group of Digital Inputs - input 1.
+In the task double-click the input flag and set GotoTag = MNR_DI1.Note the MNR prefix and two underscore characters.
+The first physical switch will be connected to DI1.